The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/8-postgres-models.md

 1. What is the difference between an in-memory model and a Postgres-backed model?
 2. When you swap a model from in-memory to Postgres, what changes in your controllers and routes?
 3. What is authentication?
-How does a server handle login and registration?
+What checks does the server do before logging in / registering a user?
 4. How should our server handle database errors?

 ## Key Concepts